Ajmal Kasab: Execution

 Kasab's plea for clemency was rejected by President Pranab Mukherjee on 5 November 2012.
 On 7 November, Minister of Home Affairs Sushilkumar Shinde confirmed the President's rejection of the petition.
-The following day, the Maharashtra state government was formally notified and requested to take action.
+The following day, the State Government of Maharashtra was formally notified and requested to take action.
 The date of 21 November was then fixed for the execution, and the Indian government faxed their decision to the Pakistani Foreign Office.

 Kasab was formally informed of his execution on 12 November, after which he requested government officials to inform his mother.
 On the night of 18–19 November, a senior prison official at Arthur Road Jail in Mumbai read Kasab's death warrant to him, informing him at the same time that his petition for clemency had been rejected.
 Kasab was then asked to sign his death warrant, which he did.
 He was secretly transferred under heavy guard to Yerwada Jail in Pune, arriving in the early morning of 19 November.
-The death and funeral of nationalist politician Bal Thackeray also aided in diverting attention from Kasab.
+The death and funeral of Shiv Sena chief Bal Thackeray also aided in diverting attention from Kasab.
 An officer at Arthur Road Jail stated anonymously: "Throughout the journey from Mumbai to Pune, he did not cause any trouble.
 Kasab's attitude was of resignation when he came to know that his mercy petition was rejected by the president.
 Kasab did not shed a single tear during the last few days."

 Only the jail superintendent at Yerwada was made aware of Kasab's identity.
 Kasab was placed in a special cell when he was at Yerwada and no other inmates were informed of his presence.
-It was only a few minutes before Kasab's execution that the executioner was informed whom he would be hanging.
+It was only a few minutes before Kasab's execution that the executioner was informed of the identity of the condemned.

-Though reportedly nervous in the final minutes before his execution, Kasab remained quiet and offered prayers.
+Though reportedly nervous in the final minutes before his execution, Kasab remained quiet and offered prayers, with his last words being "Allah kasam maaf karna.
+Aisi galthi dobara nahi hogi (I swear by Allah, please forgive me.
+I won't make such a mistake again)".
 He was hanged on 21 November 2012 at 7:30 a.m. (local time), according to an announcement by Home Minister Shinde.
-Kasab's execution by the Maharashtra government happened barely two weeks after President Pranab Mukherjee rejected his mercy petition on 5 November.
+Kasab's execution by the Maharashtra government happened barely two weeks after President Pranab Mukherjee rejected his mercy petition on 5 November, and 5 days before the 4th anniversary of the terror attack.

 After the government contemplated burial at sea, the decision was finally made to bury Kasab at Yerwada Jail.
 Following his execution, Kasab's body was given to a maulvi for burial in accordance with Islamic rites.
 Ansar Burney, a human rights activist in Pakistan, later offered to help repatriate Kasab's body to Pakistan citing humanitarian reasons.
 The Indian government stated it would consider a formal application if offered.
 Shinde later stated that Kasab's body was buried in India because Pakistan had refused to claim it.